volt-bot/Volt/README.md

 **Project Status**
 ----
 Volt GUI is currently at a nascent stage, and we're excited to invite developers of all levels to join us in shaping its future.
-We're seeking enthusiastic contributors who are passionate about GUI development, SDL3, and creating user-friendly interfaces.
+We're seeking enthusiastic contributors who are passionate about GUI development and creating user-friendly interfaces.

 **How You Can Contribute**
 ----